Key Takeaways

 • The plan includes too much information.
 If there is technical information overload, investors may be overwhelmed.
 The technical information should be in an appendix, rather than the main body of the business plan.

-If you need help with understanding how many pages is a business plan, you can post your legal need on UpCounsel's marketplace.
+If you need help on how many pages should a business plan be, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.